dbic/dicom-workflow/prelim-notes.md

 - Yarik's phantom study collected anatomicals from some studies
   - pretty much conversion script needs to be given a set of scans, without full accession folders
-- Converting/importing a particualr anatomical from another study/session
+- Converting/importing a particular anatomical from another study/session
   into another where it was not collected
   - allow for specific sequence(s) to be converted into a specific study

 ## More elaborate DICOMs listing (former step 1)

 ```yaml=